Should we be eating carbohydrates?

 Foods to Avoid

 Many processed carbs should be avoided.
 These foods are refined flour, sugar and white rice.
 While the list is underwhelming, when you really start to look at foods and their labels, you will find a large percentage of packaged foods include at least one of these ingredients.
 For example, white bread, white pastas, candy, and soda top the list of foods to avoid.
-Some research studies have linked these foods to an increased amount of inflammation in the body (ie: fibromyalgia, asthma, allergies, and arthritis), diabetes, obesity, and heart disease.
+Some research studies have linked these foods to an increased amount of inflammation in the body (ie: fibromyalgia, asthma, allergies, and arthritis), type II diabetes, obesity, and heart disease.
 It is best to completely eliminate these foods and focus on incorporating the whole carbs addressed above.

 A Balanced Diet